ParthiRajesh26/ParthiRajesh26/README.md

-- 👋 Hi, I’m Parthiban Rajeshwari
+- 👋 Hi, I’m Parthiban
 - 📫 How to reach me Parthiban26.pi@gmail.com
 <!---
 ParthiRajesh26/ParthiRajesh26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.